w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 The outflow is determined by the following mechanisms:

-- **Burned tokens:** at the end of each spending period (24 days on Polkadot and 6 days on Kusama) 1% and 0.2% of the available funds are burned, respectively.
+- **Burned tokens:** at the end of each spending period lasting
+  {{ polkadot: 4 days on Polkadot, 1% :polkadot }}{{ kusama: 6 days on Kusama, 0.2% :kusama }} of
+  the available funds are burned, respectively.
-- **Treasury proposals & Bounties:** make up the largest share of outflow tokens to the community and need to be approved by governance.
+- **Treasury proposals & Bounties:** they make up the largest share of outflow tokens to the community and need to be approved by governance.
 Then, payouts occur at the end of a spending period.
-- **Tips:** smaller (almost insignificant) payouts directly to grantees that can happen within a spending period.
+- **Tips:** smaller payouts directly to grantees that can happen within a spending period.

 ## Treasury Tracks